-Can a minor child travel alone to Canada with an eTA?
+Can a minor child travel alone to Canada with a visa?

-A minor child can travel alone to Canada with an electronic travel authorization (eTA) under certain conditions.
+A minor child can travel alone to Canada with a visa or an electronic travel authorization (eTA) under certain conditions.

-First, the child must have their own eTA, which can be applied for online.
-Parents or legal guardians can complete the eTA application for the child, but the child must have their own travel authorization.
+First, the child must have their own visa or eTA, which can be applied for online.
+Parents or legal guardians can complete the eTA visa application for the child, but the child must have their own travel authorization.